ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 `@type` | MUST be `Dataset` |  | |  |

-## Representing Contextual Entities
+## Representing _Context Entities_
+The _RO-Crate JSON-LD_ @graph SHOULD contain additional information about _Context Entities_ for the use of both humans (in `ro-crate-preview.html`) and machines (in `ro-crate-metadata.jsonld`).
+This also helps to maximise the extent to which an _RO-Crate_ is self-contained and self-describing, in that it reduces the need for the consumer of an RO-Crate to refer to external information which may change or become unavailable over time.

 ### People

 A core principle of Linked data is to use URIs to identify things such as people.
 The following is the minimum recommended way of representing a [creator](http://schema.org/creator) in a RO-Crate.
 This property MAY be applied in the context of a directory ([Dataset](http://schema.org/Dataset)) or to a [File](http://schema.org/MediaObject).

 ```json
 {